chae1/editor/README.md

 2. server.exe will be built in server/.
 ### Ubuntu
 #### Client
-1. move to client/build/ in terminal.
+1. Move to client/build/ in terminal.
-2.
+2. Build.
 ```console
 cmake .. -G"Unix Makefiles" -DCMAKE_BUILD_TYPE="Release"
 ```